tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 .. doctest::

-    >>> from geonat.solvers import SpatialSolver
+    >>> from disstans.solvers import SpatialSolver
     >>> spatsol = SpatialSolver(net, "Displacement")

-Now, we use the :meth:`~geonat.solvers.SpatialSolver.solve` method, which takes some important arguments, and passes the rest onto the general :meth:`~geonat.network.Network.fit` method.
+Now, we use the :meth:`~disstans.solvers.SpatialSolver.solve` method, which takes some important arguments, and passes the rest onto the general :meth:`~disstans.network.Network.fit` method.
 Just like the latter, we give it an (initial) ``penalty`` parameter, and our ``cvxpy_kw_args`` solver settings.
 Additionally, we can now specify the models which we want to combine spatially (``spatial_reweight_models``), and how many spatial iterations